Pristiq and Alcohol: Everything You Need to Know

 • Weight gain

-Clouded Thinking and Judgement
+Clouded Thinking and Judgment

 The combination of alcohol and Pristiq might impair your thinking and judgment, which can be risky.
 Drunkenness is a state of impairment that results in poor judgment, poor decisions, and even self-destructive actions.